mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/transition-guide.md

 ---
 date: 2015-07-30T15:52:28-07:00
-title: "Balsamiq Wireframes for JIRA Server Transition Guide (BETA)"
+title: "Balsamiq Wireframes for JIRA Server Transition Guide"
 menu: "menujirawireframes"
 product: "Balsamiq Wireframes for JIRA Server"
 weight: 2130
 ---

-Balsamiq Wireframes for JIRA Server was released was released in BETA on March 2, 2017.
+Balsamiq Wireframes for JIRA Server was released was released in September, 2017.
 The new version has projects, symbols, comments, chat, real time collaboration and lots of other improvements.

 Here's a quick, 5-minute video walkthrough for some of the highlights of Balsamiq Wireframes for JIRA Server.